Oran-Zafrani/MeaTube-Android/README.md

 ## Work Process

-1. Planning: We started by planning the project, defining requirements, and creating a basic interface design.
+1. Planning: We started by planning the project, defining requirements and needs, creating a scrum project in the Jira platform, adding issues to each developer, and creating a basic interface design.

 2. Project Setup: We created the Android project using Android Studio and set up the necessary configurations.